x-vin/covidcures/docs/src/allopathic.md

 ## 21. A reportedly very effective treatment to mitigate Covid-19, treat long-Covid as well as reverse inflammatory effects of vaccines

-**Dr. Dmitry Kats' Niacin + Melatonin therapy: The Niatonin Protocol**
+**Dr. Dmitry Kats' Niacin + Melatonin therapy: The Niatonin Protocol.**

 ### Objective:
-The treatment of Covid-19 infection, long-haul Covid and inflammation due to vaccination
+The treatment of Covid-19 infection, long-haul Covid and inflammation due to vaccination.

 ### System:
-Allopathic research and techniques, non-conventional
+Allopathic research and techniques, non-conventional.

 ### Can be used alongside other allopathic treatments:
-Not necessarily, must be verified with a competent practitioner
+Not necessarily, must be verified with a competent practitioner.

 ### Status of authorisation:
 These remedies, though largely based on some research evidence and usually reported to be highly effective in clinical practice, are not endorsed by mainstream health policy and regulatory organizations.
 These treatments have not been explored much, and not much information was found to vouchsafe their outcomes.
 However, this is in itself not indicative of their benefit, because it is widely acknowledged among highly credible protocol innovators that excellent, [very evidence-based protocols][408] are being suppressed by regulatory authorities in order to promote inferior solutions at the expense of public health.